PolyglotSymposium/pyfreeverse/README.md

     5 | +2 | 7 | passed
     5 | +5 | 10 | failed

-And these two execution sequences are independent and could be run in parallel.
-The output will look like this:
+And these two execution sequences are independent and could (in theory, though this has not been implemented yet) be run in parallel.
+The output will look like
+this:

     5 plus 2 should be 7
     5 plus 5 should be 9